Special counsel Robert Mueller ends investigation

 “The next steps are up to Attorney General Barr, and we look forward to the process taking its course.
 The White House has not received or been briefed on the Special Counsel’s report,” Sanders said in a statement.

-It’s not clear what Mueller uncovered about Trump’s involvement or advance knowledge, if any, of WikiLeaks release of damaging information about Hillary Clinton’s presidential campaign.
+It’s also not clear what Mueller uncovered about Trump’s involvement or advance knowledge, if any, of WikiLeaks release of damaging information about Hillary Clinton’s presidential campaign.
 The special counsel’s findings on the question of obstruction of justice are also unknown, but Trump’s allies will likely argue anything short of a criminal indictment proves the President did nothing wrong.

 The fight to make Mueller’s report public could be fierce and possibly spark a court battle between Congress and the executive branch.
 Key House Democrats have said that the full report that Mueller submitted to Barr should be made public, and they intend to subpoena for the document — and Mueller’s underlying evidence — if it is not handed over to Congress.
 White House lawyers, meanwhile, expect to have an opportunity to review whatever Barr intends to submit to Congress and the public.